HengPan2007/MethSig/README.md

 extdata/pdrCall\_from\_Bismark.py can be used to call PDR of an individual CpG from Bismark (Krueger *et al.*, *Bioinformatics*, 2011) output files starting with CpG\_OB or CpG\_OT.
 An example file can be found in extdata/PDR.SRR2069925.txt.
-Notably, the name needs to be in PDR.sample\_name.txt
+Notably, files need to be named as PDR.sample\_name.txt.
-    format.

     #>    chr  start strand ConMethReadCount ConUMethReadCount DisReadCount
     #> 1 chr1  10497      +                0                 0            0